rackerlabs/docs-dxp-handbook/docs/pre-go-live/tune-transitions.rst

 performance monitoring tool.
 Critical business transactions are the set of pages on your site that are more important than others.

-For example, you might want to be notified when the **Add to Cart** page doesn't load properly for a customer.
+For example, you might want to receive a notification when the **Add to Cart** page doesn't load properly for a customer.
 Because this page is directly tied to revenue, it's critical for you to know when it isn't available.
 Other important pages include the **Login** page and the **Search Results** page.